Skip to main content

 Year 8

-Building on previous knowledge pupils focus on the Design Process, including analysis, research, specifications, communication of ideas, making, modifications and evaluation.
+Building on previous knowledge pupils focus on the Design Process, including analysis, research, specifications, and communication of ideas, making, modifications and evaluation.
 Resistant Materials focus on the properties of wood and the design of products that are aimed at specific targets.
 Graphic Products pupils make use of the higher level design skills that the Adobe Design Suite offers to create computer generated images.
-Whilst the Product Design aspect builds on and consolidates skills and knowledge learnt across Year 8.
+Pupils will develop and demonstrate a range of food skills, increasing in complexity and accuracy, to cook a range of dishes, safely and hygienically

 Resistant Materials